sylviayanz/bank-customer-churn-analysis/README.md

 ##  The Dataset Contained the Following Information:

-'RowNumber': A sequential index assigned to each row 'CustomerId': A unique serial key for each customer 'Surname': The customer's surname
+'RowNumber': A sequential index assigned to each row

+'CustomerId': A unique serial key for each customer

+'Surname': The customer's surname

-'CreditScore': The customer's credit score 'Geography': The country of the customer
+'CreditScore': The customer's credit score

+'Geography': The country of the customer

 'Gender': The gender of the customer

 'Age': The age of the customer

-'Tenure': The number of years the customer has been with the bank 'Balance': The current balance in the customer's account 'NumOfProducts': The number of banking products the customers has with the bank 'HasCrCard': Whether or not the customer has a credit card with the bank 'IsActiveMember': Whether or not the customer is an active member of the bank = 'EstimatedSalary': The estimated salary of the customer
+'Tenure': The number of years the customer has been with the bank

+'Balance': The current balance in the customer's account

+'NumOfProducts': The number of banking products the customers has with the bank

+'HasCrCard': Whether or not the customer has a credit card with the bank

+'IsActiveMember': Whether or not the customer is an active member of the bank = 'EstimatedSalary': The estimated salary of the customer

-'EstimatedSalary': The estimated salary of the customer 'Exited': Whether or not the customer has churned (1 if they did, 0 if they did not) 'Exited': Whether or not the customer has churned (1 if they did, 0 if they did not) 'Complain': Whether or not the customer has filed a complaint 'SatisfactionScore': The customer's satisfaction score 'CardType': The type of credit card the customer has 'PointEarned': The number of reward points the customer has earned
+'EstimatedSalary': The estimated salary of the customer

+'Exited': Whether or not the customer has churned (1 if they did, 0 if they did not)

+'Complain': Whether or not the customer has filed a complaint

+'SatisfactionScore': The customer's satisfaction score

+'CardType': The type of credit card the customer has

+'PointEarned': The number of reward points the customer has earned